GabeStJean/B2B-Phone-Case-Display-/README.md

 # Custom Product Display Component for B2B Commerce Web Store
 This application is a custom product display component for Salesforce Experience Cloud, and it is built using Lightning Web Component (LWC) and Apex.
-A video showcasing this app can be found [here](https://www.youtube.com/watch?)
+This video [here](https://www.youtube.com/watch?) showcases the component displaying an array of phone cases for a fictional web store.

 The goal of this project is to create a customized category landing page for an Experience page that provides additional features compared to the out of the box product display component in Experience builder.
 These features are a pop-up pillbox display for a selected facet, number count display for the amount of products available for a series of facets, and a interface for text prompt filtering for the display.